Constitutional Reform Act 2005: Supreme Court

 The establishment of a Supreme Court is the main subject of the act and it had consequences for the House of Lords and the office of Lord Chancellor.
 The sections contained in Part 3 prescribe that the Supreme Court be composed of 12 judges (s.
 23) and that the first judges be the then-current twelve Lords of Appeal in Ordinary (s.
 24).
 The following sections (ss.
 26–31) set out the rules for the appointment of future members of the Court.
 Section 11 of the Supreme Court Act 1981, amended by The Judicial Pensions and Retirement Act 1993, requires Justices of the Supreme Court to retire at age 70.
 Justices are appointed by the Monarch on the recommendation of the Prime Minister.
 On a death, or deselection approved by both houses, its selection commission consisting of the President and Deputy President of the Supreme Court (schedule 8) proposes one name to the Lord Chancellor who may reject a name only once per vacancy (since amended to Secretary of State for Justice), having a single veto.
 Sections 32 to 37 are entitled Terms of Appointment and deal with issues such as tenure, salaries and allowances, resignation and retirement, and pensions.
 Section 40 additionally sets out that the new Court will assume the jurisdiction of the House of Lords and the jurisdiction in matters of devolution of the Privy Council.

 The following sections deal with practical matters such as procedures, staff, and resources of the new Court and the fees of the judges.
 The Chief Executive of the Supreme Court must prepare an annual report on the work and it must be presented to both Houses of Parliament (s.
 51).

 Although the Appellate Committee of the House of Lords is abolished, the 2005–06 serving Law Lords kept their judicial office in the new Supreme Court.
 Newly appointed members of the Court take no peerage, instead bearing the formal title Justice of the Supreme Court.
-Under the act such judges also have a courtesy title of Lord or Lady, for the expressed purpose of ensuring there is no perceived hierarchy among the JSCs.
+Under the act such judges also have a courtesy title of Lord or Lady, for the expressed purpose of ensuring there is no perceived hierarchy among the justices.

 The new Supreme Court sits in a separate building from the Houses of Parliament where the mentioned predecessor judicial committee (of the House of Lords) formerly acted as the UK's final court of appeal.
 After a lengthy survey of suitable sites, including Somerset House, Parliament and the former Lord Chancellor's Department agreed to the Court's installation in Middlesex Guildhall in Parliament Square, formerly a Crown Court building.
 Architect Lord Foster was chosen to design the necessary alterations.
 The building reopened as the Supreme Court on 1 October 2009.